Graduate: Getting Started

 Degree Programs Overview

-The Department of Mathematics and Statistics offers a PhD in Computational Mathematics, a Masters in Mathematics, and a Post-Baccalaureate Certificate in Statistics.
-Additionally, students pursuing a doctoral degree from another department at UNCG may obtain a doctoral minor in statistics.
+The Department of Mathematics and Statistics offers a PhD in Computational Mathematics, an MA in Mathematics, an MS in Applied Statistics, and a Post-Baccalaureate Certificate in Statistics.
+Additionally, students pursuing a doctoral degree at UNCG may obtain a doctoral minor in statistics.

 PhD in Computational Mathematics